Head-twitch response: Modulators of the head-twitch response

 A number of other drugs have also been found to modulate the HTR.
 Monoamine oxidase inhibitors (MAOIs) like harmine, iproniazid, pargyline, clorgyline, and tranylcypromine have been found to potentiate the HTR induced by serotonergic psychedelics and other serotonergic agents without inducing the HTR on their own.
 This is the case even with psychedelics that are not themselves monoamine oxidase (MAO) substrates, indicating that the potentiation is not simply due to inhibition of their metabolism.
 In contrast to MAOIs, serotonin reuptake inhibitors (SRIs), including citalopram, fluoxetine, fluvoxamine, and imipramine, do not affect the HTR induced by DOI.
 Conversely, serotonin transporter (SERT) knockout greatly reduces or even eliminates the psychedelic-induced HTR.
 This may be due to elevated serotonin levels and decreased serotonin 5-HT_{2A} receptor expression.
 Unlike SRIs, chronic administration of serotonin–norepinephrine reuptake inhibitors (SNRIs) has been found to decrease the DOI-induced HTR.
+Relatedly, activation of the α_{2}-adrenergic receptor has been found to suppress the HTR with psychedelics and serotonin releasing agents.
+The norepinephrine reuptake inhibitor (NRI) reboxetine blocks MDMA-induced norepinephrine release and has been found to unmask the HTR with MDMA, whereas co-administration of psilocybin and reboxetine suppressed psilocybin-induced HTR.
+Along similar lines, the α_{2}-adrenergic receptor antagonist atipamezole did not induce an HTR on its own but allowed MDMA to induce the HTR, whereas the α_{2}-adrenergic receptor agonist guanfacine suppressed MDMA- and psilocybin-induced HTR.
+Serotonin depletion has been found to potentiate the HTR.
+This appears to be related to increased postsynaptic serotonin 5-HT_{2} receptors.

+A variety of other agents, including the β-adrenergic receptor agonist clenbuterol, AMPA receptor antagonists like tezampanel (LY-293558), metabotropic glutamate mGlu_{2} and mGlu_{3} receptor agonists like eglumegad and LY-379268, antipsychotics like haloperidol, antihistamines, μ-opioid receptor agonists like morphine, methadone, and pethidine, adenosine A_{1} receptor agonists like N^{6}-cyclopentyladenosine, and the TAAR1 antagonist EPPTB, have been reported to inhibit the HTR induced by serotonergic psychedelics and/or other serotonergic agents in animals.
+Conversely, the metabotropic glutamate mGlu_{2} and mGlu_{3} receptor antagonist LY-341495 has been found to potentiate the psychedelic-induced HTR.
+Selective dopamine D_{3} receptor agonists like WC-44 and WW-III-55 suppress the HTR induced by DOI.
 The anticonvulsant phenytoin potentiates the HTR.
 NMDA receptor antagonists like phencyclidine (PCP), ketamine, and dizocilpine (MK-801) have been found to enhance the DOI-induced HTR as well.

-A variety of other agents, including the β-adrenergic receptor agonist clenbuterol, AMPA receptor antagonists like tezampanel (LY-293558), metabotropic glutamate mGlu_{2} and mGlu_{3} receptor agonists like eglumegad and LY-379268, antipsychotics like haloperidol, antihistamines, μ-opioid receptor agonists like morphine, methadone, and pethidine, adenosine A_{1} receptor agonists like N^{6}-cyclopentyladenosine, and the TAAR1 antagonist EPPTB, have been reported to inhibit the HTR induced by serotonergic psychedelics and/or other serotonergic agents in animals.
-Conversely, the metabotropic glutamate mGlu_{2} and mGlu_{3} receptor antagonist LY-341495 has been found to potentiate the psychedelic-induced HTR.

-Serotonin depletion has been found to potentiate the HTR.
-This appears to be related to increased postsynaptic serotonin 5-HT_{2} receptors.